 - Exercise.
 Moving your body promotes the release of endorphins, which lowers your stress hormones.
 Consequently, exercising can help improve your mood.

 - Quality sleep.
-Your brain and your body need sleep to restore its ability to handle stressful events.
+Your brain and your body need sleep to restore their ability to handle stressful events.
 Staying emotionally stable is tough when you don’t get much-needed rest.

 - Talking with supportive friends.
 Having a support system gives you opportunities to connect with others and feel understood.
 Friends can provide validation or helpful perspectives on your situation.
 This can help you manage the intensity of your emotions.